 Rajshahi - Town Class Patrol Craft

-PNS RAJSHAHI, commissioned on 8 March 1966, is the last survivor in Pakistan of a class of four built by Brooke Marine in 1965.
+PNS RAJSHAHI, commissioned on 8 March 1966, was the last survivor in Pakistan of a class of four built by Brooke Marine in 1965.
 The patrol boat still serves the Pakistan navy for cadet-training and other routine activities.
 The RAJSHAHI is the surviving unit of four patrol craft built in the United Kingdom specifically for Pakistan.
 The ships, featuring a steel hull and aluminium superstructure, were named after former East Pakistani towns.
 Three sister ships, JESSORE (P-141), COMILLA (P-142) and SYLHET (P-143), were sunk by Indian air strikes on 04 December 1971, during the Indo-Pakistani War.
 One of the three, JESSORE, was salvaged by the Bangladesh Navy and is currently in service there as the BISHKHALI.

 Specifications |